 - Tracking performance is more difficult.
 This is because you’re not honing in on specific customers — you’re casting a wider net.

 - Indirect marketing efforts may not have an instant impact — it may take some time before they begin drawing in new customers.
 As such, it can be frustrating not to see an immediate impact on sales.

 - Because it’s a long-term strategy, indirect marketing requires constant attention.
 Whereas direct marketing tactics can work on their own, indirect marketing functions as a whole.
 This means that you need to be constantly working at it.
 There’s basically no end in sight.

 As you can see, when it comes to direct vs indirect marketing, both direct marketing and indirect marketing have their share of advantages and disadvantages.
-Instead of choosing one over the other, the best course of action is to use a combination of both.
+Instead of choosing one over the other, the best course of action is to use a combination of both direct and indirect marketing.
 This will allow you to see both short-term and long-term results, especially if you’re careful when it comes to avoiding the potential drawbacks that both strategies can present when used improperly.